ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/Research_Methods/README.md

 | Pro-Grant | A fully specified/answered Catechism that is ready to be used to generate a grant. |
 | Pre-Pro-Grant | The input for the grant writing tool.
 It consists of a set of instructions that the tool will follow to generate a pro-grant. |

-## Overview
+## Overview 🔎

-The meta-grants process is a sophisticated three-step procedure:
+The meta-grants process involves several sophisticated scripts:

-1. Preparation of Input Data
-2. Generation of Synthetic Grant Prompts
-3. Meta-Analysis of Generated Prompts
+1. PreProGrants_Write.py
+2. ProGrant_Write-with-LLM.py
+3. ProGrant_Review-with-LLM.py
+4. Grants_Summarize-with-LLM.py
+5. ProGrant_Meta-Analysis.py

+## Script Descriptions 🖥️

+### 1. PreProGrants_Write.py

+This script generates synthetic grant proposal prompts.
+Its primary functions include:

+- Loading content from the Entities, Grants, and Catechisms folders.
+- Combining this content to create comprehensive and tailored grant proposal prompts.
+- Outputting the generated prompts to the `./Writing_Outputs/Grant_Prompts/` directory.

+### 2. ProGrant_Write-with-LLM.py

+This script utilizes a Language Learning Model (LLM) to generate grant proposals based on the prompts created by PreProGrants_Write.py.
+It performs the following tasks:

+- Reading the prompt files from the input directory.
+- Sending prompts to the OpenAI API for processing.
+- Saving the generated grant proposals in the output directory.

+### 3. ProGrant_Review-with-LLM.py

+This script employs an LLM to review the generated grant proposals.
+Its functions include:

+- Reading the grant proposal files from the input directory.
+- Sending each proposal to the OpenAI API for review.
+- Saving the reviews in the output directory.

+### 4. Grants_Summarize-with-LLM.py

+This script summarizes grant applications using an LLM.
+It performs the following operations:

+- Reading grant application files from the input directory.
+- Sending each application to the OpenAI API for summarization.
+- Saving the summaries in the output directory.

+### 5. ProGrant_Meta-Analysis.py

+This script conducts meta-analysis on the generated grant proposals.
+It includes the following analytical processes:

+- TF-IDF analysis to identify top terms in each proposal.
+- Document clustering using K-means and Hierarchical clustering.
+- Dimensionality reduction using PCA, t-SNE, and SVD.
+- Generation of various visualizations including word clouds, heatmaps, and cluster plots.

-## Step 1: Preparation of Input Data
+## Preparation of Input Data 📁

-Prior to executing the main scripts, it is imperative to ensure that the following directories are populated with pertinent and well-structured content:
+Prior to executing these scripts, ensure that the following directories are populated with relevant content:

-1. `../Entities/`: This directory should contain subdirectories for each entity under consideration.
-Each subdirectory must include .py files that comprehensively describe the entity's technical capabilities and perspectival approaches.
+1. `../Entities/`: Contains subdirectories for each entity, including .py files describing their capabilities and approaches.

-2. `../Grants/`: This folder should be populated with .md files, each detailing specific grant calls and their associated requirements.
-These files serve as the foundation for tailoring proposals to various funding opportunities.
+2. `../Grants/`: Contains .md files detailing specific grant calls and requirements.

-3. `../Catechisms/`: This directory should contain .md files comprising comprehensive project description questions.
-These catechisms guide the structure and content of the generated grant proposals.
+3. `../Catechisms/`: Contains .md files with comprehensive project description questions.

-## Step 2: Generation of Synthetic Grant Prompts

-Execute the `Write_Grant_Synthetic_Prompt.py` script to generate sophisticated synthetic grant proposal prompts.
-This script performs the following critical functions:

-1. Systematically loads and processes content from the Entities, Grants, and Catechisms folders.
-2. Utilizes advanced algorithms to combine this content, creating comprehensive and tailored grant proposal prompts.
-3. Outputs the generated prompts to the `./Writing_Outputs/Grant_Prompts/` directory for further analysis and refinement.
+## Execution Instructions 🚀

-To initiate the script, use the following command in your terminal:
+To run any of these scripts, use the following command in your terminal: